How to Become a Notary in Maryland

 To become a remote notary, you must:

-• Indicate if you intend to perform remote notarial acts on electronic records using an authorized remote online notary vendor and/or to perform remote notarial acts using other communication technology.
+• Indicate if you intend to perform remote notarial acts on electronic records using an authorized remote online notary vendor and/or to perform remote notarial acts on tangible records using other communication technology.

 • Select one or more of the authorized remote online notary vendors if you intend to perform remote notarial acts on electronic documents.
 Click here to view a list of authorized remote online notary vendors.

-If the remote notary notification form is complete, you will receive by email authorization to perform remote notarial acts.
+If the remote notary notification form is complete and an authorized remote notary online vendor was selected (if applicable), you will receive by email authorization to perform remote notarial acts.
 This is not a separate license, so you will not receive a separate certificate or commission.

 Note: If the remote notary notification form is incomplete, you will receive a notification informing you that you are not authorized to perform remote notarial acts.
 You will be allowed to re-submit a remote notary notification form to correct the error on the originally submitted remote notary notification form.